Skip to main content

 How can I support someone who is exploring their sexuality?

 People whose sexuality or gender identity is different can experience prejudice, negative attitudes, social exclusion and abuse.
 This can stop people talking about their sexuality and seeking support.
-It is important to be as encouraging as possible.
-Let someone know there is nothing wrong with how they are feeling and you are here to listen – without judgement – if they want to talk.
+It is important to be as encouraging as possible and to help people look after their mental health.
+If someone is asking themselves ‘Am I gay?’, ‘Am I lesbian?’ or anything else, then let them know there is nothing wrong with how they are feeling and you are here to listen – without judgement – if they want to talk.

 Join the conversation